Importance sampling for stochastic reaction-diffusion equations in the moderate deviation regime: Notation and Assumptions

-\end{customthm} \begin{customthm}{3(b)} The linear self-adjoint operator $-A-DF(x^*)$ has a countable, non-decreasing sequence of nonnegative eigenvalues $\{a_n^f\}_{n\in\N}$ corresponding to a complete orthonormal set of eigenvectors $\{e^f_n\}_{n\in\N}\subset\mathcal{E}.$ Therefore, the equilibrium $x^*$ is asymptotically stable. \end{customthm}
+\begin{customthm}{3(a)} There exists at least one asymptotically stable equilibrium $x^*\in Dom(A)$ of \eqref{model} solving the elliptic Sturm-Liouville problem $ Ax+F(x)=0.$ \end{customthm} \begin{customthm}{3(b)} The linear self-adjoint operator $-A-DF(x^*)$ has a countable, non-decreasing sequence of nonnegative eigenvalues $\{a_n^f\}_{n\in\N}$ corresponding to a complete orthonormal set of eigenvectors $\{e^f_n\}_{n\in\N}\subset\mathcal{E}.$ Therefore, the equilibrium $x^*$ is asymptotically stable. \end{customthm}

 \begin{customthm}{3(c)} The first two eigenvalues of the self-adjoint operator $-A-DF(x^*)$ satisfy $3a_1^f<a_2^f.$ \end{customthm} This spectral gap provides a sufficient condition that allows us to identify a one-dimensional exit direction for limiting trajectories (see Lemma \ref{exitdirectionlem} below).
 A weaker condition under which our results continue to hold is $2a_1^f<a_2^f$ (see Remark \ref{smallergaprem}).
 In fact, our asymptotic results continue to hold under the following relaxed spectral gap: \begin{customthm}{3(c')} There exists $k_0\geq 1$ such that $3a_1^f<a_{k_0+1}^f$ and $a_1^f<a_2^f.$ \end{customthm} Note that Hypothesis \ref{A3c} trivially implies Hypothesis \ref{A3c'} with $k_0=1$.
 The latter will be used throughout Section \ref{Sec3} to prove asymptotic results.
 In Section \ref{Sec4} we restrict the pre-asymptotic analysis to schemes that work under Hypothesis \ref{A3c}.